 University Archives and Special Collections

-The mission of University Archives and Special Collections is to ensure that the university's life story is fully documented and accurately told.
+University Archives and Special Collections' mission is to engage local and global communities in exploring the impact of Illinois Institute of Technology and the experience of all those who are a part of the university’s legacy.
 Our archival holdings include the records of Illinois Tech and its predecessor institutions, Armour Institute of Technology and Lewis Institute, as well as many important records of the Institute of Design, representing the eras both before and after its merger with IIT in 1949.
 We also collect personal papers from faculty, staff, and alumni that illustrate their direct connections with the university and the impact of their IIT training and experience on their professional work.
 Our collections include paper records, audio-visual documentation, and digital records and files created by university faculty, staff, and offices.
 University Archives and Special Collections has two special topical collecting scopes beyond the IIT narrative: the history of Chicago’s near South Side, and the history of modernism in U.S. architecture and design that reflects the influence of Germany’s Bauhaus movement.

 The Paul V. Galvin Library's Special Collections is the principal repository for and steward of the Library's rare books, manuscripts, artifacts, and distinctive collections, and oversees the Library's Digital Collections.
 Special Collections makes these resources available to a broad constituency as part of the University's engagement with the larger community of scholars and independent researchers.
 In addition, Special Collections facilitates discovery through online access, and promotes access to and use of all collections.
 The Library's Special Collections actively collaborates with the Library, University, and the local community, as well as local, regional, and national digital collections communities.